agrc/gis.utah.gov/about/policy/sgid/index.md

 The following policies apply to data in the internal SGID geodatabase, which is a curated database of state-wide datasets.
 It is maintained as an internal, AGRC-only Esri Enterprise Geodatabase and is available to everyone as the [Open SGID]({% link sgid/open-sgid/index.md %}) and as part of our [Open Data](https://opendata.gis.utah.gov) site.

-## Adding New Datasets to the SGID
+## Adding New Datasets to the SGID Geodatabase
 {: .text-left }

 We strive to achieve and maintain a high standard of quality for the SGID.
 We use the following policies and procedures to guide this effort.